 Other than WebRTC, make sure to look at other courses as well – things around fullstack web development or Node.js development courses at the likes of Udemy, Codecademy or Pluralsight.
 Make sure they’re up to date if you take them (anything that is 12 months back is old in WebRTC terms).

 How about books?

 I have a nagging feeling that goes with me for a few months now.

-There hasn’t been any new book published about WebRTC in over a year.
+There hasn’t been any new book published about learning WebRTC development in over a year.

 I believe June 2015 was the last time a new WebRTC book got published.